OCA/l10n-japan/l10n_jp_partner_title_qweb/readme/DESCRIPTION.md

-This module makes necessary adjustments to show titles such as "様" and "御中" in the configured display position for partner names in QWeb reports and website pages that call the base.conactname template for partner name presentation.
+This module adds the *Honorific Title* and *Position fields* to partner records, and displays the title in QWeb reports and website pages that use the base.contactname template for partner name presentation.